 Moreover, the Union’s budget for the period 2021-2027 continues to be at the negotiation table.

 Simultaneously, there is considerable tension between Russia and the US.
 The admission of extreme nationalists into the governments of some member states, further divides the European Union and undermines the values it has set and strived on.

 What will your political/policy priorities be for the rest of your term, and will you be standing again next year?

 As a member of the foreign affairs committee, I will continue working to keep the enlargement of the Western Balkans as a top EU priority.

 As a European patriot and a Liberal, I will continue to support the British people in their struggle to remain European and to help EU citizens defend their rights in the process.

-In our political party, we have a well-organised internal nomination procedure and it is not yet clear what the MRF list for the next EU election will look like.
-Should my party place me back on the list and Bulgarian voters give me their confidence, it would be an honour to return to and work for this beacon of democracy.
+In our political party, we have a well-organized internal nomination procedure and it is not yet clear what the MRF list for the next EU election will look like.
+Should my party place me back on the list and Bulgarian voters give me their confidence, it would be an honor to return to and work for this beacon of democracy.

 Тази публикация е достъпна и на следните езици: Bulgarian